dueca/dueca/doc/using-git.md

 # Some hints for using git with dueca-gproject {#githints}

+## Introduction

-The [`dueca-gproject`](appdevelg) script supports creation of new dueca projects and modification of these projects.
-To keep track of developments, the `git` version control system is used by dueca-gproject.
-In the development work on a project, the developer will use a few `dueca-gproject` commands that interact with the version control system, for further version control interaction `git` will be directly used.
+The files for a DUECA project are in most cases arranged in a specific structure, so that standard build tools supplied with DUECA can compile and link the code, and (distributed) simulations can easily be set-up and run.
+The structure of these projects, and the use of the `dueca-gproject` script to create and update such a structure, is described in a [chapter on application development](appdevelg).
+To keep track of changes in a project, the `git` version control system is used by `dueca-gproject`.
+In the development work on a project, the developer will use a few `dueca-gproject` commands that interact with the version control system, for further version control interaction, `git` will be directly used.
 This chapter gives some recipes for managing the version control of a DUECA project.

 ## Git interaction through dueca-gproject